jdart1/arasan-chess/README.md

 ## Neural Network

 Arasan now supports chess evaluation utilizing a neural network.
-By default, the neural network file is expected to be in the same directory as the Arasan executable.
-A different location/file can be specified using UCI or CECP options, or by setting the `search.nnueFile` option in the arasan.rc file.
+The neural network file is external to the program and is loaded at runtime.
+The file name for the network can be specified using UCI or CECP options, or by setting the `search.nnueFile` option in the arasan.rc file.
+There is a default network filename set there.
+In the options, if no directory path is part of the option or a relative path is used, the file is assumed to be in or relative to the same directory as the Arasan executable.

 ## Tablebases